Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 A potential with wider applicability to uniform fluids than the Yukawa model is obtained using the random phase approximation (RPA) to the response function.
 This retains the all important Friedel oscillations in the pair potential for $T/E_F < 1$.
-At high temperatures this reduces to the Vlasov approximation.
+At high temperatures this reduces to the Vlasov approximation and then to the Yukawa form.
 The pair-potential, the detailed computations of the pair distribution functions (PDFs), free energies and EOS properties of a plasma of point charges interacting via the RPA screened Coulomb potential is an important reference point.
 These have been computed as a function of the plasma parameter $\Gamma=Z/(r_{ws}T)$ by Perrot~\cite{Perrot91}.
 However, the assumption of negligible core size (point-ion approximation) is not adequate for most ions except at high $T$.
-Neither the RPA form, nor the Yukawa form satisfies the compressibility sumrule.
+Neither the RPA form, nor the Yukawa form, is designed to satisfy the compressibility sum rule.

 A complete treatment of ion-ion interactions needs core-core interactions as well as the inclusion of a form factor in the electron-ion pseudopotential $U_{\rm a}^{ei}(k)$.
 We use Eq.~\ref{pseudo.eq}, which is an accurate yet simple pseudopotential directly available from any average-atom calculation.
 We have successfully used the NPA $U^{ei}(k)$ in many diverse materials and WDM systems ranging from solid Be, Na, Al, to plasma states of Be, Li, C, Ga, Al, or Si even as a supercooled liquid.